 - Do not include an underscore character (_) in the image name.

-Limitations Related to Updates of Horizon Cloud Pods in Microsoft Azure
+Updates of Horizon Cloud Pods in Microsoft Azure

 - During the process of updating a pod from an earlier software level to the latest one, end users who have connected sessions to the updating node will have those active sessions disconnected.
 No data loss will occur – except for the case where the RDSH farm or VDI desktop assignment serving the sessions has the Logoff Disconnected Sessions set to Immediately.
 For such farms and VDI desktop assignments, the disconnected sessions are also logged off immediately and in-progress user work is lost in those conditions.
 After the update process is complete, those users can reconnect.
 The pod update process typically takes less than a half hour.
-However, some pod updates might take longer than that.
+However, some pod updates might take longer.

 - When pods running on manifests prior to the October 2020 release's 2474 manifest are then updated to 2474 or later, if you had used the Microsoft Azure Portal to manually add tags directly on resources or resource groups created by Horizon Cloud in your subscription — such as creating custom tags on the farm or VDI desktop assignments' resource groups — when those pods are then updated, the pod update process does not preserve those custom tags that you had directly added using the Microsoft Azure Portal.
 Those custom tags will be removed.
 After the pod update, you must subsequently use the Horizon Universal Console features to edit the farms and VDI desktop assignments to have the system apply those tags on the resource groups for those farms and VDI desktop assignments.
 Using the console's Azure Resource Tags feature is the supported method of adding resource tags on the pod-created resource groups for farms and VDI desktop assignments.
 In each of the following documentation topics, read the descriptions of Azure Resource Tags fields located in them.
 The same fields are used when editing a farm or VDI desktop assignment.